rolandkopka/taxually-test/README.md

   - If we need to add a new country, we can do it without modifying existing code (Open/Closed Principle)
   - We can easily test each service in isolation
   - Readability is improved
+- Upgrade to .NET 8
+  - Latest LTS version
+  - Simple to upgrade
+  - More features
+  - Better performance